lucasgleba/zkSubleq/readme.md

 **Two many long Merkle proofs to validate**

-The circuit validates 6 long merkle proofs (memory slot -> memory root): aAddr, bAddr, cIn, aIn, bIn, bOut.
-A better machine would have a load-store architecture where most of the operations happen between registers (which would be in a much smaller subtree) and at most one memory slot is read or written every step (other than the instruction).
-This would lower the number of constrains _very_ significantly and would make VM more compatible with existing RISC ISAs.
+The circuit validates 6 long Merkle proofs (memory slot -> memory root): aAddr, bAddr, cIn, aIn, bIn, bOut.
+A better machine would have a load-store architecture where most of the operations happen between registers (which would be in a much smaller subtree) and at most one memory slot is read from or written to every step (other than the instruction).
+This would lower the number of constrains _very_ significantly and would make the VM more compatible with existing RISC ISAs.